valdok/grin-rfcs/text/0023-multisig-wallet.md

 ### Why it's beneficial to include the commonly-known HKDF-based key complement

 Theoretically coin blinding factors should never be revealed.
-However, if a coin blinding factor is leaked (for whatever reason), withouth the HKDF-based blinding factor it may compromise all the secret keys.
+However, if a coin blinding factor is leaked (for whatever reason), without the HKDF-based blinding factor it may compromise all the secret keys.

 Without the HKDF part, the coin blinding factor is: